aruizdealarcon/ipetikzmod/README.md

 In **Finder**, press **Cmd+Alt+G** and go to **Users/{your-username}/.ipe/ipelets/**

-Create the folder _ipelets_ if it does not exist.
+Create the folders _styles_ and _ipelets_ if they do not exist.

-Copy the .lua file you just downloaded into that folder.
+Copy the .lua file you just downloaded into Users/{your-username}/.ipe/ipelets/

+and the .isy file into Users/{your-username}/.ipe/styles/

 **Close all instances of IPE** (use e.g. Cmd+Q on it) **and run it again**.

-If you prefer the terminal, simply execute:

-    mkdir -p ~/.ipe/ipelets/ && cp -f ~/Downloads/tikzmod.lua ~/.ipe/ipelets/

 ## How to install in GNU/Linux